Time running out for deal on global warming at climate talks

 Emerging countries insist Kyoto must be extended and that rich nations, which have historically emitted most greenhouse gas pollution, should take on tougher targets to ensure they do their fair share in the fight against climate change.

-Developing nations say carbon caps could hurt their growth and programs to lift millions out of poverty.
+Developing nations say carbon caps could hurt their growth and programmes to lift millions out of poverty.

 On top of the acrimony, the global financial crisis, with mounting debt woes in the euro zone and the United States, makes it even more difficult to find financing and for states to take on emissions cuts that could hurt their growth prospects.